vtnerd/prima/README.md

 > This library is a work in-progress.

 ## Dependencies ##
 Prima currently requires boost 1.42+, and [mpllibs](https://github.com/sabel83/mpllibs).
 The metaparse portion of mplllibs has been accepted into boost, so prima will drop the separate dependency when that library is merged into boost (hopefully 1.60!).
-Also, there are a few bugs in `boost::spirit::karma` prior to version 1.59, so some flag combinations will trigger a static assert when older boost releases are detected.
+Also, there are a few bugs in `boost::spirit::karma` prior to version 1.60, so some flag combinations will trigger a static assert when older boost releases are detected.
 Comments in the prima source indicate how karma can be patched to correct these issues.

+> **Note:** Metaparse should be included in Boost 1.61.
+This will become the required version of Boost when it is released, due to the Karma bugs and ease-of-targeting a Boost dependency.

 ## Supported Formatting ##
 #### Input ####